RenatoRosaFranco/gtk3-ruby-library/README.md

 Ruby GUI applications.

 ### Next Releases
+ - 1.0.0 - Add a database to manage data and remove mock json (b3d7403)
  - 1.0.1 - Add Person Crud
  - 1.0.2 - Implements validations and error handling
- - 1.0.3 - Add a database to manage data and remove mock json
+ - 1.0.4 - Implementes filters

 ### How to Run